Automatic Sleep Scoring from Large-scale Multi-channel Pediatric EEG: Abstract

 \section{Abstract}

-Sleep is critical to the health and development of infants, children, and adolescents, but pediatric sleep is severely under-researched compared to adult sleep in the context of machine learning for health and well-being.
-Here, we present the first automated pediatric sleep scoring results on a recent large-scale sleep study dataset that was collected during standard clinical care.
-We develop a transformer-based deep neural network model that learns to classify five sleep stages from millions of multi-channel electroencephalogram (EEG) signals with 78\% overall accuracy.
+Sleep is particularly important to the health of infants, children, and adolescents, and sleep scoring is the first step to accurate diagnosis and treatment of potentially life-threatening conditions.
+But pediatric sleep is severely under-researched compared to adult sleep in the context of machine learning for health, and sleep scoring algorithms developed for adults usually perform poorly on infants.
+Here, we present the first automated sleep scoring results on a recent large-scale pediatric sleep study dataset that was collected during standard clinical care.
+We develop a transformer-based model that learns to classify five sleep stages from millions of multi-channel electroencephalogram (EEG) sleep epochs with 78\% overall accuracy.
 Further, we conduct an in-depth analysis of the model performance based on patient demographics and EEG channels.
+The results point to the growing need for machine learning research on pediatric sleep.